National Founder – Rev. Leon Sullivan

 OIC of Oklahoma County

 OIC of Oklahoma County relocated to 3033 North Walnut Avenue, Bldg East in Oklahoma City, Oklahoma.
 The facility is a 12,000 square foot brick building.
-Since its inception, the OIC of Oklahoma County has changes the lives of thousands!
+Since its inception, the OIC of Oklahoma County has changed lives of thousands!

 Although the programs have often been changed to provide for the needs of the citizens we serve, the Mission has always remained clear: To provide individualized services, education, and skills training to any who would need a special place—and a special staff—that could help make their dreams of a better, more prepared future come true!